I-ViT: Integer-only Quantization for Efficient Vision Transformer Inference: Experiments

 \subsection{Latency Evaluation}

 \textbf{Implementation Details:} We deploy I-ViT on an RTX 2080Ti GPU using TVM to measure the real hardware latency.
-Since ViT \cite{dosovitskiy2020image} and DeiT \cite{touvron2021training} have the same model structure, we only evaluate DeiT \cite{touvron2021training} and Swin \cite{liu2021swin}.
 First, we use TVM to build and compile the same model as PyTorch, followed by the auto-tuning to optimize the computational schedule, and then we perform the end-to-end latency tests.
 Note that although the GPU is not an integer-only hardware, depending on the DP4A instructions, I-ViT can perform efficient integer-only inference on its Turing Tensor Cores.
+Since ViT \cite{dosovitskiy2020image} and DeiT \cite{touvron2021training} have the same model structure in the inference process, ViT enjoys the same acceleration as DeiT.

 The latency results of I-ViT on an RTX 2080Ti GPU (batch=8) are also shown in Table \ref{tab:exp1}.
 FasterTransformer \cite{fastertransformer}, which leaves non-linear operations as floating-point arithmetic and cannot be deployed on integer-only hardware, produces disappointing acceleration effects.
 In the case of DeiT-T and DeiT-S quantization, it only accelerates the model by 3.45$\times$ and 3.53$\times$, respectively.
 Note that the disappointing acceleration stems not only from the inefficiency of the floating-point arithmetic units, but also from the data interaction overheads between the integer and floating-point arithmetic units, since the integer results from the previous layers need to be passed to the floating-point units and returned later.
 In contrast, I-BERT \cite{kim2021bert} and I-ViT can achieve integer-only inference by utilizing the integer arithmetic units of Turing Tensor Cores.
 Importantly, compared to I-BERT, our proposed I-ViT makes fuller use of the efficient shifters in hardware logic and thus has a more advantageous 3.72$\sim$4.11$\times$ speedup.
 For instance, for DeiT-B with 32.6ms latency at FP baseline, the integer inference latencies of the quantized models obtained by I-BERT and I-ViT are 8.19ms and 7.93ms, respectively, with the latter being 0.26ms faster.
 Moreover, from the results, I-ViT is more effective in accelerating more computationally-intensive models.